openvinotoolkit/openvino/docs/install_guides/installing-openvino-docker-linux.md

 .. tab:: Host Operating Systems

   * Linux
-  * Windows Subsystem for Linux 2 on CPU or GPU
+  * Windows Subsystem for Linux 2 (WSL2) on CPU or GPU
   * macOS on CPU only

-  To launch a Linux image on Windows Subsystem for Linux 2, note the following things:
+  To launch a Linux image on WSL2 when trying to run inferences on a GPU, make sure that the following requirements are met:

   - Only Windows 10 with 21H2 update or above installed and Windows 11 are supported.
   - Intel GPU driver on Windows host with version 30.0.100.9684 or above need be installed.
 Please see [this article](https://www.intel.com/content/www/us/en/artificial-intelligence/harness-the-power-of-intel-igpu-on-your-machine.html#articleparagraph_983312434) for more details.